MarryUsCaroline

 7. Can you write personal vows that are about us?

-11. How far in advance of our wedding should we contact you?
+8. How far in advance should we book you?

-16. What is the length of a wedding ceremony?
+13. What is the length of a ceremony?

 Your request for information is important to me.
-If you have found me through a third party site or venue, please email me directly a MarryUsCaroline@aol.com as those emails are sometimes delayed or lost.
+If you have found me through a third party site or venue, it's most timely to email me directly at [email protected].
 Thanks!

 1. What is a Marriage Officiant?

 A Marriage Officiant is a person legally qualified to marry couples.
 I am the former Mayor and the appointed Marriage Officiant for the Village of Brookville, NY.
-I have performed scores of weddings for residents as well as couples in the surrounding areas.
-In addition, I am an ordained Interfaith Minister.
+In addition, I am registered with the

-4. Why are you “The Honorable” Caroline Z. Bazzini?
+2. Why are you “the Honorable” Caroline Z. Bazzini?

 As a current government official and a former Mayor, my title is “The Honorable.”